w3c/wai-tutorials/source/images/functional.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** The same text alternative is applicable when this type of icon is used in a button instead of in a link.
-The next example explains how to code the text alternative for buttons.
+**Note:** The same text alternative is applicable when such an icon is used in a button instead of in a link. the next example on this page explains how to code the text alternative for buttons.

 {::nomarkdown}
 <%= notes_end %>